Huluti/Coulr/README.md

 ## Enjoy colors and feel happy

 Coulr is a color box to help developers and designers.
 Currently, it allows to:
-  - convert RGB color to its Hexadeciaml value and vice versa
+  - convert RGB color to its Hexadecimal value and vice versa
   - copy selected color

 ### Screenshots